CASH, CLASH & CLIMATE

-The sculptures in this series have three themes: Cash, Clash & Climate and have been researched in museums such as the Victoria & Albert and British Museums, London; Hastings Museum, UK; Mares Museum, Barcelona; the Metropolitan Museum, New York; the Archaeological Museum, the Turkish and Islamic Art Museum, Istanbul; the Asian Museum of Civilization in Singapore and the Museo Internazionale delle Ceramiche in Faenza, Italy.
-Maslen & Mehra fashion the sculptures from wire and papier-mâché, completed with a decoupage technique of small tiles of archival prints.
-The narrative of each original plate is altered to highlight a variety of ideas tied to each theme.
+The sculptures in Maslen & Mehras' current series have been based on ceramic plates researched in museums around the world.
+These include the Victoria & Albert and British Museums, London; Hastings Museum, UK; Mares Museum, Barcelona; the Metropolitan Museum, New York; the Archaeological Museum and the Turkish and Islamic Art Museum, Istanbul; the Asian Museum of Civilization in Singapore and the Museo Internazionale delle Ceramiche in Faenza, Italy.
+Maslen & Mehra fashion the sculptures from humble materials: wire and papier-mâché, completed with a decoupage technique of small tiles of archival prints.
+The narrative of each original plate is altered to highlight a variety of ideas tied to three themes: Cash, Clash and Climate.

 Climate - sculpture installation